 If you’ve been cooling your cookies on a rack, then you’re doing it the right way – if you want crunchy cookies, that is.
 Where you cool your cookies is almost as important as how long you cool your cookies.
 This can be a little confusing, so let’s break it down.

 - Baking pan – Do you leave your cookies on the baking pan to cool?
 This isn’t exactly a baking no-no, but it definitely shouldn’t be done if you fear your cookies might burn underneath.
-Since the pan is hot, the cookies will keep cooking a while longer.
+Since the pan is hot, the cookies will keep cooking for a while longer.

 - Wood – A wood tray is a perfect option for chewy cookies because it holds onto moisture well, and chewy cookies result from plenty of moisture.
 They may take a bit longer to cool, though.